How might we improve the prehospital experience for medical emergency professionals during the REBOA therapy?

 Emergency Occlusion System

 Being an emergency doctor or emergency paramedic is a tough job.
 In bigger cities, they deal with road accidents, shooting, stabbings and falls from heights on a daily basis.
-During their long working shifts they commit to do their best to help the injured patient.
 Environmental distractions, bad light and weather conditions hamper the already difficult procedure to save patients from bleeding out to death at the scene.

 Umeå Institute of Design // Master thesis // Medical design // 17 weeks // Single project // Mentored by Foundation 5 and Dr. Samy Sadek from London Air Ambulance // Collaboration with Foundation 5 and London Air Ambulance